NCAS-CMS/cfdm/docs/_sources/installation.rst.txt

 ----

-To install cfdm and all of its dependencies run, for example:
+To install cfdm and all of its :ref:`dependencies <Dependencies>` run, for example:

 .. code-block:: shell
    :caption: *Install as root, with any missing dependencies.*